ejgroene/delegate/README.md

 # Delegate
 True delegation in Python

-*This version works for Python 2.
-A new version for Python 3 is in the making.*
+The old Python 2 version is no longer maintained.
+The Python 3 version is completely rewritten and much simpler.

 # Introduction

 This module defines `prototype` which replaces inheritance with delegation.
 It solves the 'self-problem' by using a single lineair delegate list.
 This list of delegates is traversed when looking up attributes.
-This happens in the same way, always and everywhere: object, type, class, classmethod, staticmethod, metaclass, meta-meta-metaclass made easy!
+This happens in the same way, always and everywhere.
+There is no distinction between object, type, class, classmethod, staticmethod, metaclass or metaclass.

+It is very instructional to play it so you learn how complicated Python has become and easy it can be.

-Instead of a class, each object has a prototype, which is nothing more than another object, referenced as `self.next`.
-This object can also have a prototype and so on.
-All objects in the chain behave the same way.
+Instead of a class, each object has prototypes called `parents`, which are nothing more than other objects.
+These objects can also have parents and so on.
+All objects in the chain behave in the same way.

 Within methods `self` always refers to the object the method was called on.
-The object that defined the current method is refered to as `self.this`.
+The object that defined the current method is refered to as `this`.

 Suppose we have three objects in a chain and `object_b` defines `f`.